michael2012z/BitBible/markdown/JPS/files/Num.md

 23. And they came unto the valley of Eshcol, and cut down from thence a branch with one cluster of grapes, and they bore it upon a pole between two; they took also of the pomegranates, and of the figs.--

-24. That place was called the valley of Eshcol,That is, cluster. because of the cluster which the children of Israel cut down from thence.--
+24. That place was called the valley of Eshcol,

 25. And they returned from spying out the land at the end of forty days.